 Mount Wanda is a small but very attractive park just across Highway 4 from the John Muir House.
 John Muir tooks his kids for walks here.
-Its woodlands are noticeably more attractive than nearby parks, partly because the they mostly consist of oak trees, but mostly because there aren't any cows; the cows in most east bay parks tend to give the landscape a ragged, dusty look.
+Its oak woodlands are noticeably more attractive than nearby parks, in part because there aren't any cows; grazing tends to give grasslands a dusty, worn-out look.

 The John Muir Nature Trail climbs Mount Wanda and then loops through an attractive oak grove.
 Although it's not crowded, it's a fairly popular loop.